 When a car accident case goes to trial, it often takes considerably longer to recover compensation.
 Preparing for a trial takes time.
 Going to trial is also more costly than negotiating a settlement privately.
 However, if the facts are on your side, the outcome can be much more beneficial.

-At Attorney Brian White & Associates, we’re known as some of the most respected and feared trial lawyers in Houston, Texas.
+At Attorney Brian White Personal Injury Lawyers, we’re known as some of the most respected and feared trial lawyers in Houston, Texas.
 Insurance companies are well aware of our ability to sway a jury and win huge verdicts for our clients.
 With this knowledge in hand, they’ll probably think twice before risking a showdown against our team at trial.
 Our reputation, experience, and history of success can be a huge asset for you and help to accelerate negotiations in your favor.

-Schedule a Call With Our Houston Injury Lawyers Today
+Schedule a Call With Our Houston Auto Accident Lawyers Today

 Don’t try to negotiate with insurance companies on your own after a car accident.
 Let our experienced Houston personal injury attorneys take the lead on your case and fight to get you a swift and substantial car accident settlement.